MICL-industrial-internet-group/.github/profile/README.md

 ## Hi there 👋

-**MICL Industrial Internet Group** is a research group under the management of MICL (Microarchitecture and Integrated Circuit Laboratory) in USTB (University of Science and Technology Beijing).
+**MICL Industrial Internet Group** is a research group under the instruction of [Proj.
+He](https://scholar.google.com/citations?user=1i54GNwAAAAJ&hl=en&oi=ao) and the management of MICL (Microarchitecture and Integrated Circuit Laboratory) in [USTB](https://www.ustb.edu.cn/) (University of Science and Technology Beijing).

 We current focus on